robertwahler/jammer/README.md

   builds.
 Rebuild via `thor compile:base`
 * Player prefs alternative that serializes to JSON in a predictable location on all platforms
 * On screen debug status line for FPS, Memory, Event Delegates, ScreenSize, KeyCodes, etc
+* In-game debug console for logging and input.
+Use `KeyCode.BackQuote` to activate.

 Assets
 ------